deeboy8/virus/README.md

 - **Transmission Probability**: The user can set the probability (`tprob`) of catching the virus from an infected individual to model different scenarios (e.g., lower probabilities due to social distancing or mask-wearing).

-- **Multiple Trials**: The program can run the simulation multiple times under the same parameters to analyze the variance in results, providing average statistics and standard deviations for deeper insights.
+- **Multiple Trials**: The program can run the simulation multiple times, using the analyze command, under the same parameters to analyze the variance in results, providing average statistics and standard deviations for deeper insights.

 ## Running the Programs